hbzhou/sharedtype/README.md

 And more.

 ## Features
-* Java8 full support.
+* Java8 support.
 No hassles.
+* Generics support.
+* (Planed) Constant support.
 * Client source dependency is only `@SharedType`.
 Nothing gets into bytecode/runtime.
-* SharedType AP jars <100KB, only 2 small dependencies: jsr305 annotations and mustache.
+* SharedType AP jars <100KB, only 2 small dependencies: jsr305 annotations and [mustache](https://github.com/spullara/mustache.java).
 Download less.
 * Parsing takes milliseconds with `-proc:only`.
 Implemented with performance in head.
 * Intuitive defaults, put `@SharedType` and there you go.
 * Global + class level options.
 Fine tune your configs.
-* Generics support.
-* (Planed) Constant support.

 ## Similar Projects
 * [bsorrentino/java2typescript](https://github.com/bsorrentino/java2typescript)